-I’ve never really liked sauerkraut.
+Before I begin this post, I’ve got to be honest with you: I’ve never really liked sauerkraut.
 Even though my family is mostly German, German Chocolate Cake is about as nationalistic as I get.
 My husband, on the other hand, loves sauerkraut.

-Simple Homemade Sauerkraut
+Easy 2-Ingredient Homemade Sauerkraut

-Free of grain, gluten, eggs, dairy, sugar… pretty much everything but cabbage.
-1 head of cabbage, as fresh as possible
+- 1 head of cabbage, as fresh as possible

-1 T. kosher or large grained salt
+- 1 T. Himalayan salt, or other colored salt

-When your time’s up, knead the cabbage with clean hands.
+After 1/2 hour or so (you can let it sit for hours), knead the cabbage with clean hands.
 Keep kneading until the juice begins to drip down to the bottom of the bowl (about 5 minutes).
 You might not get tons of juice, that’s ok.

 Transfer to the fridge and enjoy with your bratwursts and lederhosen!
+Just kidding. 😉